raspberrypilearning/show-hide-html-elements/en/step_1.md

 --- /code ---

-+ To show an element, you can also create a selector in your CSS stylesheet and use the property `display: none;`.
++ To show an element, you can also create a selector in your CSS stylesheet and use the property `display: block;`.

 --- code ---
 ---